Critical Path Project

 Topics covered in the interviews include violence in games, methods of storytelling, game mechanics, player interaction, psychology behind playing games, commercialism in the industry, and the future of video games, among others.

-All clips on the site are available for free viewing online, and there are plans to release a full-length documentary in the future.
+All clips on the site were available for free viewing online, and there were plans to release a full-length documentary in the future.
+According to its copyright notice, the site shut down in 2016, so the latter never happened.
+As of 2026, all the videos from the now inactive website are available on the Critical Path YouTube channel.

 Interview Subjects

 The site currently features video clips with interviews from the following notable developers, among others: